Accelerated Sales and Use Tax

 Virginia Department of Taxation

-In general, if you can show an undue hardship, you will be allowed to make an accelerated sales tax payment equal to 90 percent of the your average monthly Retail Sales and Use Tax liability for the first quarter of the calendar year 2014.
-The Tax Commissioner will only waive the requirement for payment of the accelerated sales tax payment in extraordinary circumstances.
+Generally, a dealer that can show an undue hardship will be allowed to make an accelerated sales tax payment equal to 90% of the average monthly retail sales and use tax liability for the first quarter of calendar year 2016.
+A full waiver of the required payment is only granted in extraordinary circumstances.

-Applications for hardship waivers should be mailed to:
+Applications for hardship waivers should be submitted no later than June 9, 2016 to:

 Virginia Department of Taxation